apache/griffin-site/quickstart.md

 dt                      string
 hour                    string
 ```
-dt and hour are partitions,
+both dt and hour are partitions,

-as every date we have one partition dt(like 20180912),
+as every day we have one daily partition dt(like 20180912),

-for every date we have 24 hour partitions(like 01,02, ...).
+for every day we have 24 hourly partitions(like 01,02, ...).

 ## Environment Preparation
 You need to prepare the environment for Apache Griffin measure module, including the following software: